Overview

 The project includes pipeline looping adjacent to existing Transco corridors and modifications to existing compressor and meter stations.

-- North Carolina Scope of Work: A total of 28.5 miles of pipeline looping adjacent to existing Transco corridors located in Rockingham, Guilford, Forsyth, and Davidson Counties and additional compressor units in Cleveland, Iredell, and Davidson Counties.
-(Stations 145, 150, 155).
+- North Carolina Scope of Work: A total of 28.3 miles of pipeline looping adjacent to existing Transco corridors located in Rockingham, Guilford, Forsyth, and Davidson Counties and additional compressor units in Cleveland, Iredell, and Davidson Counties at Stations 145, 150, 155.

-- Georgia Scope of Work: Compressor station reversal and regulator in Walton County (Station 120) and compressor station reversal in Henry County (Station 125).
+- Georgia Scope of Work: Compressor Station reversals and regulators in Walton and Henry Counties (Stations 120 & 125).

 Winter 2023: Initial Public Outreach